 - All alerts both if reported by individual Pharming Personnel members and if detected by control functions in the exercise of their activities - are received and recorded by Business Integrity in an alert registry or equivalent system.
-Business Integrity will report each alert without undue delay to the Chief Ethics & Compliance Officer. - Where required by law, if a report is made by telephone or other voice message system, Pharming must register this report.
-It can do this by: - recording the conversation and save it as such (the reporter must give consent in advance); - by storing an accurate written record (transcription) of the conversation. - If a written record is stored, the reporter must be given the opportunity to check the written record, correct it if necessary and approve it. - Business Integrity (or individuals designated by them) are only allowed to communicate with the person raising the alert. - Within 7 days from the receipt of the alert, wherever technically possible, Business Integrity confirms receipt thereof to the individual who raised the alert (receipt notice).
-This receipt notice does not imply that the alert is admissible. - Following receipt, each alert is subject to a preliminary evaluation by Business Integrity, with a view to determine whether the alert is within the scope of the Alert Reporting & Investigations Procedure and whether it requires further investigation or whether it is unfounded or to be considered as a minor breach or unplanned deviation.
-In case Business Integrity is the subject of the alert or there is any potential conflict of interest, another function can be assigned by Business Integrity to perform this preliminary evaluation (e.g., Internal Control or Human Resource). - Once this determination has been made, Business Integrity will arrange to discuss the matter with the person raising the alert.
+Business Integrity will report each alert without undue delay to the Chief Ethics & Compliance Officer. - Business Integrity (or individuals designated by them) are only allowed to communicate with the person raising the alert. - Within 7 days from the receipt of the alert, wherever technically possible, Business Integrity confirms receipt thereof to the individual who raised the alert (receipt notice).
+This receipt notice does not imply that the alert is admissible. - Following receipt, each alert is subject to a preliminary evaluation by Business Integrity, with a view to determine whether - the alert is within the scope of the Alert Reporting & Investigations Procedure and whether it requires further investigation or whether it is unfounded or to be considered as a minor breach or unplanned deviation. - Once this determination has been made, Business Integrity will arrange to discuss the matter with the person raising the alert.
 This discussion serves the purpose of requesting further documentation or ask questions. - The person raising the alert must be informed that it will not always be possible to share the outcome of an investigation.
-However, they should be informed that the matter is being looked into and that they will be notified when it is concluded. - In any case, Pharming will provide feedback on the status/progress of the investigation to the person that raised the alert within 3 months from the date of the receipt notice.
+However, they should be informed that the matter is being looked into and that they will be notified when it is concluded. - In any case, Pharming will provide feedback on the status/progress of the investigation - to the person that raised the alert within 3 months from the date of the receipt notice.